The Services Roundtable seeks to be truly democratic, and follows Chatham House Rule:

 - All invitees who expressed interest in attending the roundtable were polled on the topics they were most interested in discussing.

-- Those topics were ranked from most popular to least, and the top 10 were scheduled for weekly discussion through the summer.
+- Those topics were ranked from most popular to least, and the top choices were scheduled for discussion.

-- Each topic is discussed on weekly calls—first brainstorming around a number of questions posed by moderator Phil Verghis; then streamlining and codifying the main conclusions the group has drawn from the discussions.
+- Each topic is discussed on our calls—first brainstorming around a number of questions posed by moderator Phil Verghis; then streamlining and codifying the main conclusions the group has drawn from the discussions.

 - Outside of the calls, roundtable members have access to an online “whiteboard” application where they can add additional thoughts to those generated during the first discussion.